expressjs/expressjs.com/_includes/api/en/4x/app-mountpath.md

 <h3 id='app.mountpath'>app.mountpath</h3>

-The `app.mountpath` property is the path pattern(s) on which a sub app was mounted.
+The `app.mountpath` property contains one or more path patterns on which a sub-app was mounted.

 <div class="doc-box doc-info" markdown="1">
-  A sub app is an instance of `express` which may be used for handling the request to a route.
+  A sub-app is an instance of `express` that may be used for handling the request to a route.
 </div>

 {% highlight js %}